GregoryAlbouy/go-sorting-algorithms/README.md

 I also tried to slightly improve the performance of some of them (see [mergesort.go](./algorithms/mergesort.go) and [quicksort.go](./algorithms/quicksort.go)) using concurrency, since it's so easy and pleasant to work with in Go.
 It can lead to up to 50% and 25% performance improvment respectively.

-Finally, I wrote a CLI that benchmarks them and generates a .csv or .json output
+Finally, I wrote a CLI that benchmarks them and generates the data in a .csv or .json file.

 ## Algorithms